Best Rice Cooker: Find Your Perfect Grain Partner

 • Hand wash: For non-stick pots, hand wash with warm, soapy water and a soft sponge.
 Rinse thoroughly and dry completely before storing.

 • Clean the main unit: Wipe the exterior and lid of the main body with a soft, damp cloth.
-Leave the lid open for a few hours to air dry completely.
-Don’t forget to clean the removable steam vent regularly.
+Leave the lid open for a few hours to air dry completely. to clean the removable steam vent regularly.

 Beyond Basic Grains: Delicious Recipes for Your Best Rice Cooker